andylvua/ext2-4_filesystem_reader/README.md

 * `CMake` (version 3.15 or higher)
 * `boost::program_options` (version 1.76.0 or higher)
 * `fmt` (version 8.1.1 or higher)
+* `e2fsprogs` (version 1.46.5 or higher)

 > [!NOTE]
 >
-> For installation instructions, please refer to official documentation.
+> For installation instructions, please refer to the official documentation.

 ## Compilation